OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 ### <a name="OMTG-NET-004"></a>OMTG-NET-004: Testing SSL Pinning

+#### Overview

+Certificate pinning allows to hard-code in the client the certificate that is known to be used by the server.
+This technique is used to reduce the threat of a rogue CA and CA compromise.
+Pinning the server’s certificate take the CA out of games.
+Mobile applications that implements certificate pinning only have to connect to a limited numbers of server, so a small list of trusted CA can be hard-coded in the application.

 #### White-box Testing

 The process to implement the SSL pinning involves three main steps outlined below: